Colonial government in the Thirteen Colonies: Parliament

 The British government argued that Parliament's authority to legislate for the colonies was unlimited.
 This was stated explicitly in the Declaratory Act 1766.
 The British also argued that the colonists, while not actually represented in Parliament, were nonetheless virtually represented.

 The American view, shaped by Whig political philosophy, was that Parliament's authority over the colonies was limited.
+For the Americans, legislation was different from taxation.
 While the colonies initially recognized Parliament's right to legislate for the whole British Empire—such as on matters of trade—they argued that parliamentary taxation was a violation of the principle of taxation by consent since consent could only be granted by the colonists' own representatives.
 Later, Americans argued that the colonies were outside of Parliament's jurisdiction and that the colonists owed allegiance only to the Crown.
 In effect, Americans argued that their colonial legislatures were coequal—not subordinate—to Parliament.
 These incompatible interpretations of the British constitution would become the central issue of the American Revolution.